AerobeOvO/CarPricePredictor/README.md

 Linear regression
 random forest
 # What we have learned
-use of dummy columns
+use of dummy columns,
-dropping units for a column
+dropping units for a column,
 replace missing values with the mean
 # Reference
 https://www.kaggle.com/datasets/farhanhossein/used-vehicles-for-sale